AntoJo-Segura/autonomous-systems-21-22/lab2/readme.md

 # Getting Started

 The fastest way to proceed for this lab session is:
 1. Install any SAT solver, such as _Minisat_, _Glucose_, or one of the solvers from a [recent competition](http://www.satcompetition.org/).
-We provide you with some code that works with [Minisat](http://minisat.se/), but you are free to work with a different solver.
+We provide you with some code that works with [Minisat](http://minisat.se/), but you are free to choose a different solver.
 1. Write a script that generates the propositional formula describing the Sudoku instance you are dealing with, in CNF.
 1. Print your representation of the formula into a file that follows the [DIMACS CNF format](https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html), the standard